BadQualityFrog/BadQualityFrog/README.md

-## Hi, I’m Ramzi Masri, a second-year Data Science and Economics student at Northeastern University.
+## Hi, I’m Ramzi Masri, an undergraduate student at Northeastern University majoring in Data Science and Economics.
 I’m interested in data analysis and its approach to creative decision making.
-I’ve been learning Objected Oriented Java design and Matrices in my coursework.

 A few years ago, I took a small internship at an investment and shareholder company and learned how they analyze data of medical companies and consider further investment or not.
-Last semester, I presented the consequences of disinformation with a partner and included data on disinformation found on social media and news articles.
-We also discussed possible solutions to prevent disinformation based on the data gathered.
+Recently, I've completed a Data Analysis project called MedVeritas.
+Along with 3 other people, we performed Exploratory Data Analysis with over 350,000 patient-written reviews from over 5,000 unique drugs.
+We also utilized TextBlob and Vader Sentiment libraries to analyze and process textual data from reviews and provide sentiment scores.

-I want to take an internship where I can improve my skills in data analysis and decision making in either social or economic scenarios.
+I want to take an internship where I can apply Explanatory Data Analysis and help gather insights to make business decisions in multiple fields such as Economics.

 ___